Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization

-Figure~\ref{fig:exp-7} shows the values of $p(i l_v)$ when varying the positions of the transmitter $d$ and the distance to the receiver $i$ in $S_Q$.
+We next consider the case where a transmitter is at other locations than cases (A)--(C) , i.e., not at the intersection, at the end of the queue, or the middle of the queue.
+Since our approximation assumes that $N$ is sufficiently large and only considers special cases (A)--(C), we cannot obtain closed-form formulae for $p(r)$ or $\overline{M}(\rho)$ in general cases.
+However, vehicles at other locations in the queue can be considered as being in an intermediate state between the vehicle at the intersection and that at the end of the queue.
+Thus, it is expected that we can roughly estimate their performance by interpolating the values of approximate formulae for cases (A)--(C).
+Figure~\ref{fig:exp-7} shows the values of $p(i l_v)$ when varying the positions of the transmitter and the distance to the receiver $i$ in $S_Q$.
 We fixed $N = 30$ and $\rho = 0.1$, and the $y$-axis was in log scale.
-In the graph, the dashed lines represent the interpolation line using the approximation formulae for cases (A)--(C), where cases (A), (B), and (C) correspond to $d = 0$, $d = N/2 = 15$, and $d =30$, respectively.
-In other words, the dashed line shows the {\it log-linear interpolation}.
-From the figure, we can see that the interpolation can give a rough estimation for the values of $p(i l_v)$ in all cases.
-We can also see that if $i$ increased, the results from the exact analysis become close to log-linear, whereas they tended to be a constant value when $i$ was small.
-This is because if the receiver is closer to the transmitter, i.e., $i$ is smaller, the impacts of the intersection or the end of the queue rapidly disappear as the distance from the transmitter to them increases.
+In the graph, the dashed lines represent the interpolation line using the approximation formulae for cases (A)--(C).
+From the figure, we can see that the interpolation can roughly estimate the values of $p(i l_v)$ in all cases.
+We can also see that when $i$ increased, the results from the exact analysis became close to log-linear, whereas when $i$ was small, they tended to be a constant value.
+This is because if the receiver is closer to the transmitter, the impacts of the intersection or the end of the queue rapidly disappear as the distance from the transmitter to them increases.